University of Minnesota fraternities and sororities: Sports

-Varsity and Inter-fraternal sports were intertwined in the first half of the 20th century.
+Varsity and interfraternal sports were intertwined in the first half of the 20th century.
 Early campus sporting legends were often members of campus fraternities.
 The most notable example is Sigma Chi's Bronco Nagurski, a standout Football All-American in 1929 who played for Minnesota from 1927 to 1929.
 He was named to the College Football Hall of Fame in its inaugural year of 1951.
-Pledging during the Fall of 1927, Nagurski participated in the rowdy social scene, endless buffet dinners and the arduous pledge process that would later be outlined by his biographer, Jim Dent.
+Pledging during the Fall of 1927, Nagurski participated in the rowdy social scene, endless buffet dinners, and the arduous pledge process that would later be outlined by his biographer, Jim Dent.
 His experience was similar to other members in an era where Hell week was a requirement regardless of social or athletic status.
 Ninety years later, Nagurski's jersey and photo are still enshrined at the fraternity house where he remains as revered today as he was during his collegiate career.
 Another example is Phi Sigma Kappa's Bert Baston, likewise a standout All-American in both the 1915 and 1916 seasons.
 Baston later served as the Varsity Gophers' Ends Coach from 1930 to 1941, and again from 1946 to 1950, and was named to the College Football Hall of Fame in 1954.
 Alpha Delta Phi's Bernie Bierman was Head Coach at Minnesota from 1932 to 1950, likewise with a 4-year break for WWII service.
 He and Baston powered their 1915 team to a national championship as undergrads.
-Later, as Head Coach, Bierman went on to win five national championships and election to the College Football Hall of Fame in 1955.
-Bud Grant, long-time coach of the Minnesota Vikings was a three-sport, nine-letter athlete at Minnesota and a member of Phi Delta Theta, later elected to the Pro Football Hall of Fame.
-Sigma Chi served up three other All-Americans: Herb Joesting, a full back, elected to the 'Hall in 1954, All-American in 1926–27 and a chapter contemporary of Nagurski; George Gibson, fellow namesake of the Gibson-Nagurski football complex, selected as an All-American in 1928; and Earl Martineau, selected as an All-American in 1922 and 1923.
-Thus a single chapter had four All-Americans (two Hall of Famers) within a seven-year span, close enough for the four to be photographed, dressed for practice (pictured).
+Later, as Head Coach, Bierman went on to win five national championships and was elected to the College Football Hall of Fame in 1955.
+Bud Grant, long-time coach of the Minnesota Vikings, was a three-sport, nine-letter athlete at Minnesota and a member of Phi Delta Theta, later elected to the Pro Football Hall of Fame.
+Sigma Chi served up three more All-Americans: Herb Joesting, a full back, elected to the 'Hall in 1954, All-American in 1926–27 and a chapter contemporary of Nagurski; George Gibson, fellow namesake of the Gibson-Nagurski football complex, selected as an All-American in 1928; and Earl Martineau, selected as an All-American in 1922 and 1923.
+Thus, a single chapter had four All-Americans (two Hall of Famers) within seven years, close enough for the four to be photographed, dressed for practice (pictured).
 A sixth campus All-American was Phi Delta Theta's Dick Wildung, 1942 team captain, NFL first-round draftee to the Packers, and yet another inductee into the College Football Hall of Fame, elected in 1957.
 Several decades later, another chapter boasted three outstanding Hall of Fame athletes at the same time: Carl Eller, Vikings legend, was a U of MN standout from 1959 to 1962, Bobby Bell was twice elected All-American, playing from 1960 to 1962, and Sandy Stephens, playing from 1959 to 1961, was named an All-American quarterback.
 All three were members of Alpha Phi Alpha.
 In all, 14 of 19 Gopher players who have been named to the College Football Hall of Fame as of 2021 have been members of campus fraternities.